How to Make Your Own Dog Food

-Over the past few months, I have offered diet critiques that tweaked good home-prepared diets in order to address health concerns – or simply to optimize the diet.
-To do this, I analyzed the diets and compared them to the National Research Council’s guidelines for canine nutrition.
-I want to be clear, though: I don’t believe this is a requirement for feeding a homemade diet.
+In the past few issues of Whole Dog Journal, I have offered critiques on homemade dog food diets in order to address the dog's health concerns – or simply to optimize the dog's diet plan.
+To do this, I analyzed the cooked and raw homemade dog food diets and compared them to the National Research Council’s guidelines for canine nutrition.
+I want to be clear, though: I don’t believe this is a requirement for feeding home-cooked dog food.
 Just as with the diet you feed yourself and your family, feeding a wide variety of healthy foods in appropriate proportions should meet the needs of most healthy dogs.
+The best diet for dogs, in effect, is a diverse diet.

 Problems arise with how this description is interpreted.
-Too often, people think that they’re feeding a healthy diet when key ingredients may be missing or are fed in excess.
-Here are specific guidelines to help ensure that the diet you feed meets your dog’s requirements.
+Too often, people think that they’re feeding their dog a healthy diet when key ingredients may be missing or are fed in excess.
+Here's how to make dog food at home, and specific guidelines to help ensure that the dog food diet you feed meets your individual dog’s requirements.
+You do not want just one dog food recipe to follow - you need several, and need to be comfortable mixing and matching ingredients, for reasons explained below.

-Following are guidelines for feeding a raw or cooked homemade diet to healthy dogs.
+Following are guidelines for feeding a raw or cooked home-prepared diet to healthy dogs.
 No single type of food, such as chicken, should ever make up more than half the diet.

 Meat and Other Animal Products: Should always make up at least half of the diet.
 Many raw diets are excessively high in fat, which can lead to obesity.
 Another potential hazard of diets containing too much fat: If an owner restricts the amount fed (in order to control the dog’s weight) too much, the dog may suffer deficiencies of other required nutrients.